 - Complaints & Service: Instabill has received more than 20 public complaints.

-- BBB Rating: Instabill has an “A+” rating with the Better Business Bureau and has received zero complaints in the past three years.
+- BBB Rating: Instabill has an “A+” rating with the Better Business Bureau and has received 0 complaints and 1 review in the past 3 years.

 - Rates & Fees: How Merchants Got The Best Rates With Instabill

 Our unbiased reviews are supported, in part, by helping you find highly rated merchant accounts.
 You can learn more here.